igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 }
 ```

-Evidently, the pessimistic locking in the `findForDateRangeWithPessimisticWriteLocking` method worked well when using
+Evidently, the pessimistic locking in the `findForDateRangeWithPessimisticWriteLocking` method works well when using
-MySQL but, for some reason, didn't work at all with the H2 database.
+MySQL, but somehow it doesn't work at all with the H2 database.

 ### TOC Generator GitHub Actions